jberezanski/ChocolateyPackages/chocolatey-visualstudio.extension/EXAMPLES.md

     cinst visualstudio2017professional --params "--locale en-US --addProductLang de-DE --addProductLang fr-FR --passive"

+##### Install the latest version of VS 2017 Professional from the Internet only if it is not installed yet (do not attempt to update already installed VS 2017 Professional instances).
+Use the language currently selected in the operating system by the user.
+Do not display any graphical progress information.

+    cinst visualstudio2017professional --params "--no-update"

 ##### Create an offline installation source ("layout") for the VS 2017 Build Tools, in English language.

     cinst visualstudio2017buildtools --params "--layout C:\VS 2017 BT 15.7.0 --lang en-US"